annikuli/dnac_infoblox_api/README.md

 # DNAC & Infoblox integration via API

-This API collection is built to pull IP pools from DNAC and push them into Infoblox IPAM.
+This Postman API collection is built to pull IP pools from DNAC and push them into Infoblox IPAM.

 It helps to avoid limitations of DNAC and Infoblox native integration.